Personal Tax Filing (T1) in Canada

 We handle all types of returns—from simple to the most complex.
 If your situation is complicated, you're in the right place.

-• We review your tax situation and verify data in your CRA account
+• During a live interview (online or in-office), we review your tax situation and check relevant information in your CRA account.

 Client